Carlos Namana freed after 20 years in prison for killing Mangakino police officer Murray Stretch

 Related articles:

-"It's going to be very difficult for him to stay on the straight an narrow.
+"It's going to be very difficult for him to stay on the straight and narrow.
 It is a risk but we can't keep him in prison forever."

 Bell described Namana as a "little ruffian" at the time of the offending.